Ash1708/Akash_Sports_Researcher/README.md

 ## Biomechanical Analysis of Javelin throw using IMU_sensor_data

-## Project : A study on Javelin throw anaylsis using Inertial Measurement Units: Application Development (https://github.com/Ash1708/IMU_sensor_data/tree/main)
+ A study on Javelin throw anaylsis using Inertial Measurement Units: Application Development (https://github.com/Ash1708/IMU_sensor_data/tree/main)

 In this project, I have analysed the technical parameters of Javelin throw and ploted the EDA and checked the reliability of the IMU system, further developed into an application.